Jadiefication/Jadiefication/README.md

 # 💫About Me :
 👋 Hi, I'm Jadiefication!
-💻 Currently Learning: Minestom 🚀
+💻 Currently Learning: FullStack Kotlin 🚀

 ⚙️ Working on:
     🌐 Void Framework — A modular web framework with plans for submodules like ORM and more

-🎨 Interests: Minecraft server dev, pixel art 🖌️, and creative world-building 🌍 📚 Languages & Tools: Java ☕ | Velocity Proxy 🌐 | Arch Linux 🐧
+🎨 Interests: Minecraft server dev, pixel art 🖌️, and creative world-building 🌍 📚 Languages & Tools: Kotlin ☕
 🎮 Favorite Game: Minecraft 🧱 (of course!)
 📫 Reach me on GitHub: @Jadiefication